Drag + Community = Raising the Bar

 This “give back” to community is what leadership looks like, and, twenty years later, this is what legacy and impact look like.

-Because of these leaders, the Legacy Development Team, all the performers, and, of course, many generous donors, Mint Julep has raised the bar and raised crucial funds for those in need in our community.
+Because of these leaders, the Legacy Development Team, the co-chairs, the performers, and, of course, many generous donors, Mint Julep has raised the bar and raised crucial funds for those in need in our community.
 As a community, we are all better for it - whether through the direct funds that Mint Julep has raised through the years to support HIV/AIDS awareness, prevention, and treatment programs, or showcasing the talent in the LGBTQ+ community or bringing the community together for an important cause.

 Congratulations to Cheree Boydstun, Chief Development Officer, and Tim Martinez, Vice President, Major Gifts & Planning, and the entire Legacy Community Health Development team on a successful event.
 Thank you for bringing the community together to remind us again that when community comes together, we can make a difference.

 Through the years, Houston’s LGBTQ+ community has reflected, and continues to reflect, an eclectic mix of nonprofit leaders and nonprofits making a difference, including during the Covid pandemic, and through their work is threaded unique ways to connect community and bring us all together to support community in need.